 - Avocado oil

-Keep in mind that these seasoning oils have different smoke points and should be used accordingly to avoid an oven fire.
+Remember that these seasoning oils have different smoke points and should be used accordingly to avoid an oven fire.

 How to Season Cast Iron

 Seasoning cast iron is as simple as thoroughly washing (with hot water) and drying your skillet or comal.
-Then using a paper towel, you should coat the cooking surface with a thin layer of oil evenly, and buff it out.
+Then, using a paper towel, you should coat the cooking surface with a thin layer of oil evenly and buff it out.

 Put the skillet or comal upside down on a center rack in your oven and bake at 375 degrees F for one hour.
 Put a sheet pan covered with aluminum foil on the rack below it to catch oil drippings.